Balls Falls Conservation Area is a popular recreation area near Jordan in the Niagara Region. It's just one of many great Ontario parks.

 The grounds surrounding the little ghost town and the falls are great for walking and hiking.
 A shady path links the two falls, giving you the chance to take a short stroll under the trees along the river and admire the natural beauty of the surroundings.

-One fairly recent addition to the park ("recent" meaning it wasn't there when I used to come here as a child!) is the Centre for Conservation.
+One fairly recent addition to the park is the Centre for Conservation.
 This is a very modern-looking building housing interactive displays relating to the local landscape and environment.
 There's information about the Niagara Escarpment Biosphere Reserve and the history of the local area.
 Displays are geared to both kids and adults so it makes a good visit for the whole family.
 The building has won awards for its "green" design so it's a good role model for its main message, which is the need for all of us to take steps to conserve water and energy.